cheuktingli/psitip/README.rst

 - Proving linear information inequalities via the linear programming method by Yeung and Zhang (see `References`_).
 The linear programming method was first implemented in the ITIP software developed by Yeung and Yan ( http://user-www.ie.cuhk.edu.hk/~ITIP/ ).
 See `References`_ for other software based on this method.

-- `Automated inner and outer bounds`_ for multiuser settings in network information theory (e.g. see the automated proof of Gel'fand-Pinsker theorem in the example below).
+- `Automated inner and outer bounds`_ for multiuser settings in network information theory (see the `Jupyter Notebook examples <https://github.com/cheuktingli/psitip/blob/master/examples>`_ ).

 - `Numerical optimization`_ over distributions, and evaluation of rate regions involving auxiliary random variables (e.g. `Example 1: Degraded broadcast channel`_).